armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/TFLite-Conversion.md

 **Note that whenever you open a new Anaconda Terminal you will not be in the virtual environment.
 So if you open a new prompt make sure to use the command above to activate the virtual environment**

 Now we must install TensorFlow in this virtual environment.
 There is a GPU and CPU version, but since we are just using it for conversion I'd recommend sticking to the CPU version.
-I found a few errors with the newest version, so I'll be using TensorFlow 2.2.0.
 We can install it with

 ```
-pip install tensorflow==2.2.0
+pip install tensorflow
 ```

 Now, we'll be installing pycocotools in this environment with